Michael-Reefe/Loki.jl/README.md

 **Dust Continuum:**

 The dust continuum components are enumerated in a list signified by the double square brackets.
-By default there are 9.
+The default setup is arbitrary and can be changed easily.
+In general, one should use dust temperatures between 35--300 K for host galaxy emission (this is the range of temperatures used by PAHFIT), and potentially hotter for AGN continuum (up to 1500 K, the dust sublimation temperature).
+One can choose between fewer components (2-3) with free temperatures, or more components (9+) with fixed temperatures, depending on the kind of decomposition that is desired.
+Both should provide relatively similar quality fits to the continuum.

 ```toml
 [[dust_continuum_temps]]